Nervosys/Botnix/pkgs/applications/networking/browsers/chromium/README.md

 # Maintainers

 - Note: We could always use more contributors, testers, etc. E.g.:
-  - Dedicated maintainers for the NixOS stable channel
+  - Dedicated maintainers for the Botnix stable channel
   - PRs with cleanups, improvements, fixes, etc. (but please try to make reviews as easy as possible)
   - People who handle stale issues/PRs